 I have been to so many places here in the Philippines.
 Amongst other places, I had been to Davao, Cebu, Bohol, Bicol, Ilocos that may have been worth sharing.
 But, due to lack of time and since I have not been introduced to blogging then, I was not able to document my travels except for those scattered pictures in my computer and the now archaic photo album.
 I can remember that in Davao I was able to visit the Pearl Farm Resort in Samal Island and the Philippine Eagle Center; In Cebu I have seen its old churches and the Plantation Bay Resort and Spa; In Bohol, I have observed the tarsiers, communed with the famous Chocolate Hills and admired the Baclayon Church; In Bicol, I was awed by the Mayon Volcano; And in Ilocos I have prayed in Paoay Church.

 In my few travels, I have been observed the many facets of life here in the Philippines.
-I have seen some places that if only there had been a serious and strategical planning could have been premiere tourist attractions.
+I have seen some places that if only there had been serious and strategical planning could have been premiere tourist attractions.
 But, I have also seen places that due to lack of diligent care and foresight have lost its natural beauty and are now slowly losing its appeal.
 Take the case of Baguio considered as the Philippines’ “summer capital”.
 The last time I went there, I can no longer smell the used to be described as the “lingering scent” of pine trees.
 The Mine’s View and Wright Parks have lost their romantic fervor.
-With the so many stalls selling all kinds of souvenirs it has been transformed into a commercial center.
-In Burnham Park, ambulant vendors continues to annoy tourists.
+With so many stalls selling all kinds of souvenirs, it has been transformed into a commercial center.
+In Burnham Park, ambulant vendors continue to annoy tourists.
 The sight of houses and informal settlers on mountain tops have invaded the view that used to be a sanctuary of greens.
-Baguio however is not an eden lost yet!
+Baguio, however, is not an eden lost yet!
 Let us cooperate with the authorities in preserving it for posterity.
 We can contribute to this effort, on our own simple way, by stopping to throw garbage on the streets.
 Please use the garbage cans!

 I really admire what the people of Lucban in Quezon did.
 They have banned the use of plastics and they are now using paper bags.
 Why can’t all cities emulate this?
 I do not know if Palawan has already banned the use of plastics.
 I think it is about time they do so and I hope the rest of our tourist destinations follow suit.

 There are rare occasions, however, that hotels inside the base are fully booked.
 And sometimes it is expensive to stay in hotels near the adventure sites.
 I am familiar with the Crown Peak Hotel (near the Bat Kingdom) and the Camayan Beach Resort and Restaurant.
 I am also aware that there are other hotels near these adventure areas.
-But one time, I travelled to Bo.
+But one time, I traveled to Bo.
 Barretto in Olongapo.
 I have noticed that there are several hotels, rooms for rent and beach resorts all lined up in here.
 Bo.
 Barretto is a very good alternative to those hotels inside Subic.
 The area has a big share of Baloy Bay and along its coastline are beach resorts such as the Playa Papagayo, the Suzuki Beach Hotel and all other resorts.

 Like all other barrios in Olongapo, the reckoning point is the sculpture which is called the “Ulo ng Gapo”.
 I think anyone from Olongapo knows where Bo.
 Barretto is.
 Heading straight signs of beach resorts greet the traveler.
 It was summer at that time when I went to Bo.
 Barretto.
 It appears that everyone is gearing up for the summer.